Member since 2017-07-15T03:50:57Z. Last seen 2025-06-14T19:39:11Z.

 Exponential Moving Average (EMA)– this is another form of weighted average and the most commonly used.
 The EMA also uses a multiplier.
 However, instead of using a linear weighted method (which is arbitrary), the EMA is calculated using the closing price, plus the EMA from the day before.
 This is done using a three-step calculation:

-So let’s use our example one more time:
+Calculate the SMA Calculate the multiplier (or weight) Calculate the EMA So let’s use our example one more time:

 Date